Program Content and Schedule

 Community Mapping workshop and activity at Pike Place Market

-Regional study tour to Olympia, Washington, the state capitol, to visit TVW and learn about transparency in government
+Regional study tour to Olympia, Washington, the state capitol, to visit and learn about state-level government

 Meeting at the Bill & Melinda Gates Foundation and tour of the Visitors Center

 Trip to the top of the Space Needle

 Service project at Seattle-area food banks